 Oct 23, 2020: The federal government has introduced more funding to help farms with any additional costs for health and safety measures during COVID-19.
 The funding will help farmers with infrastructure improvements to living quarters and work stations, temporary or emergency housing (on- or off-farm), personal protective equipment (PPE), sanitary stations, and any other measures to protect the health and safety of farm workers.
 Contributions under the program will be cost-shared 50:50 up to a maximum of $100,000.
 Click here for more details.

 Canadian Emergency Wage Subsidy program (CEWS)

-July 23, 2020: Manitoba pork producers are encouraged to investigate the federal CEWS program, to determine if they are eligible for support due to farm revenue drop during the pandemic.
-CEWS is retroactive to March and has been extend to November 2020.
+Sept 23, 2020: Manitoba pork producers are encouraged to investigate the federal CEWS program, to determine if they are eligible for support due to farm revenue drop during the pandemic.
+CEWS is retroactive to March and has been extended to summer 2021.
 It takes about an hour to complete the application form, but it is worth it if it generates real cash to offset the drop in hog and weanling prices.
 Click here for Manitoba Pork's step-by-step guide to CEWS and call Janice at 204-471-6530 if you need help to access the subsidy.

 Personal Protective Equipment (PPE)

 The Government of Manitoba has partnered with several organizations to develop and launch an online marketplace that will connect businesses in the province with non-medical grade PPE and other materials needed for businesses to operate during the pandemic.
 Click here for more information.

 Tips for dealing with your staff during COVID-19

 - Ask employees to voluntarily monitor their temperatures to help keep everyone safe on the farm.
 However, this should not be considered the only sign of illness.
 If they are experiencing any type of symptoms, it is best for them to stay home.

 - Treat all employees with respect.
 Just like you, they are under a lot of stress.